vantt/wardleymapBlog/README.md

-# farnamstreetPageRank
+# Wardley Map Blog Graph
-FarnamStreet is the first website that introduce to me the concept of **multidiscipline thinking** and **mental models** learning.
+This blog hosts original articles about the Wardley Mapping method.
+A strategy mapping and thinking tool.
 To maximize the value of this blog, I need to figure out the highest valueable articles to read first.
 And more, I need to analyse the relationship between concepts and pages so that I can explore the world of super-thinking easier.

-This tool will crawl the [fs.blog](fs.blog) website and build a graph between all pages, so that you could use any graphy-analysis tool of your choice to find most valuable knowledge.
+This tool will crawl the [blog.gardeviance.org](blog.gardeviance.org) website and build a graph between all pages, so that you could use any graphy-analysis tool of your choice to find most valuable knowledge.

 # How to run the crawler
  ## First install Scrapy